harveyjavier/cv-harveyjavier/README.md

 * A casual puzzle game for Android with blockchain rewards system for its top players in the leaderboard.
 * Platform: Android
-* Available on Google Play: [io.sparkpoint.cryptoburst](https://play.google.com/store/apps/details?id=io.sparkpoint.cryptoburst)
+* Available on Google Play: [srk.sh/burst](https://srk.sh/burst)
 * Employer: SparkPoint Technologies Inc.
+* Deployed on 2020

+### Chem Clock

+* A digital clock app inspired by the Periodic Table of Elements.
+An entry for Flutter Clock Challenge.
+* Platform: Android
+Open source and available on Github: [harvz.link/chemClock](https://harvz.link/chemClock).
+* Own Project
 * Deployed on 2020

 ### Park Side Drug Transactions Monitoring System